preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 Types
 ------
-Here you can add and edit Types and Status that can be used in an Announcements to indicate what type of content the Announcement has.
+Here you can add and edit Types that can be used in an Announcements to indicate what type of content the Announcement has.

 The existing Types are listed, with selected icons shown.
 Edit and delete the Types using the pen or dust bin: